Nissan taxi readies for battle with London's black cabs

 Steve McNamara, the general secretary of the Licensed Taxi Drivers' Association, said the new taxi would be welcomed by the industry because it would be cleaner than the traditional diesel cabs.

-Industry rumours have suggested that they will also be cheaper than their competitors.
+Industry rumors have suggested that they will also be cheaper than their competitors.

 Nissan said that it also hopes to have an electric taxi on the streets of a British city in 2015.